Profilers

 -

-Try to run the following code
+Try to run the following code:

 import torch import torchvision.models as models from torch.profiler import profile, ProfilerActivity model = models.resnet18() inputs = torch.randn(5, 3, 224, 224) with profile(activities=[ProfilerActivity.CPU], record_shapes=True) as prof: model(inputs)

-this will profile the
+This will profile the

 forward

-pass of Resnet 18 model. -
+pass of a Resnet 18 model. -

-Running this code will produce an
+Running this code will produce a

 prof